Skip to main content

 Related: 6 Marginalized & Vulnerable Groups of People Porn Fetishizes

-“Meanwhile, boys who use porn to learn about female genitals may recoil when they actually encounter them in real life, damaging a girl’s sexual self-worth,” wrote Rachel Simmons, author of Why More Teen Girls Are Getting Genital Surgery.
+“Meanwhile, boys who use porn to learn about female genitals may recoil when they encounter them in real life, damaging a girl’s sexual self-worth,” wrote Rachel Simmons, author of Why More Teen Girls Are Getting Genital Surgery.
 “Not surprisingly, many girls come to believe there is something wrong with their bodies.”

 But girls aren’t the only ones who have been misled by porn to believe that “sexy” has to look or act a certain way.